MarcTM/Project---PHP_Jquery/README.md

 # MARC PROJECT 1DAW PHP & JQUERY

 This is my PHP with JS/JQUERY project that I'm doing at this moment.
-It consists on a supplements webpage, with its Homepage, Shop, Services, Meet Us, Contact, etc.
+It consists on a Supplements page, with a Homepage, Shop, Services, Meet Us, Contact, and Login (login, register, and recover_password).

 ## Getting Started